kapteyn-astro/kapteyn/SPHINX/wcsgrattutorial.rst

 The recipe:

-   * Given a FITS file on disk (example1test.fits) we want to plot a :term:`graticule` for the spatial axes in the FITS file.
+   * Given a FITS file on disk (example1test.fits) we want to plot a graticule for the spatial axes in the FITS file.
    * The necessary information is retrieved from the FITS header with PyFITS.
    * A graticule representation is calculated with object *grat*